 Kars is a city on a high plateau in northeastern Turkey and the capital of Kars province.
 The city lies on a plateau 5,740 feet (1,750 metres) above sea level on the Kars River, a tributary of the Aras River, near the border with Armenia and is the highest city of Turkey.
 Thus, it counts as the largest city of Turkey’s closed border with Armenia.
-On the other hand, it’s a gateway to the abandoned Armenian city of Ani to the east, with its ruined 11th-century churches, mosques and palaces in a remote open field.
+On the other hand, it’s a gateway to the abandoned Armenian city of Ani to the east, with its ruined 11th-century churches, mosques and palaces in a remote closed field.
 Since, on the outskirts of Kars, the Museum has historical artifacts, including images of the excavation of Ani.
 The hilltop Kars Castle overlooks the meandering Kars River.

 History of Kars